ThisisPatientEngagementcontent

 Summary

-• Post-traumatic stress disorder (PTSD) is a mental health condition that can occur after a traumatic event.
+• Post-traumatic stress disorder (PTSD) is a mental health condition.
+It is more likely to start after a life-changing event or trauma.

 • Find a support group in your community.